-The focus of our work is on algorithm development for nucleic acid and protein sequence analysis.
-We are particularly interested in multiple sequence alignment and gene prediction; the software programs DIALIGN and AUGUSTUS have been developed and are maintained by our department.
-Current projects in these fields include novel graph-theoretical approaches to multiple alignment and application of conditional random fields for probabilistic sequence modeling.
+A central focus of our research work is on algorithm development for nucleic acid and protein sequence analysis; the multiple-alignment program DIALIGN is developed and maintained in our department.
+Current projects include novel graph-theoretical approaches to integrate local homologies into a multiple alignment and alignment of structure-annotated RNA sequences.